 This list is far from exhaustive, so be sure to take a stroll through Downtown Helena and check out other areas of Helena to see all the cool shops!
 There are thrift stores, clothing stores, gift shops, and much, much more!

 I love to eat good food, so here are some of my recommended restaurants for places to eat when you’re looking for things to do in Helena!

-This year, I have been reminiscing over our honeymoon to Greece and Turkey.
-With most of us grounded stateside for the foreseeable future, a lot of us are finding ourselves turning to food that will allow our taste buds to make the trip around the world that our bodies can’t.
-This restaurant was founded in 2004 and has indoor as well as patio seating.
+I am always reminiscing over our honeymoon to Greece and Turkey.
+The Mediterranean Grill was founded in 2004 and has indoor as well as patio seating.
 They are known for their Sunday brunches.
 The owner is from Turkey originally, so you can count on the food being authentic.

 We enjoyed our meal here and the food rivalled what we ate in Greece and Turkey.
 Their stuffed grape leaves, spinakopita, Pizza Margherita, gyro sandwich, and baklava were all delicious.
 If you’re craving food from the Mediterranean, this is the place for you, since their menu is inspired by Spain, France, Italy, Greece, Turkey, Northern Africa, Morocco, and the Middle East.

 The Silver Star is the Best Western Great Northern Hotel’s restaurant.
 It’s also popular with locals and business people.
 I enjoyed their huckleberry mule, which is a huckleberry Moscow Mule, and their bison burger.
 Whether it’s for cocktails, a date, or a business meeting, the Silver Star is a good choice to keep on your radar.